binaryphile/www.minimak.org/pages/download.md

 Now that you've got your spiffy new layout in action, how do you learn it?

-You might start with our recommendations on the [learning](learning) page.
-However, before you jump over there, here are some programs and sites that you may find useful for typing practice:
+Here are some programs and sites that you may find useful for typing practice:

   * [GNU Typist](http://www.gnu.org/software/gtypist/) - Simple
   console-mode tutor